vladbph/cymatix-doc/README.md

 * ## Intent Prefixes
 ```
 <no prefix> - Normal intent.
 The intent and slots values to be collected in the history.
+U~  Keep the inference in the history without an intent value.
+Useful in Toth mode.
 R~  Return command.
 Return all collected slots values in the
     inference history and clean the history.
 P~  One step back command.
 'Can you repeat it please?'